 My personal design research combines participatory and post-critical design strategies to explore human-sensitive applications of technology.
 See the research section of this site for more details and a list of publications.
 (Or my Academia.edu profile page.
 And there’s my LinkedIn page, too.)

 I am also a published photographer and my work includes landscape, architecture and travel.
+And In 2015 I began exploring the interactive potential of spherical panoramic photography for engagement in heritage sites.
 See the photography section of this site for a selected portfolio, galleries and information on picture sales.

 Finally, I’m a terrible blogger, but I occasionally post the odd piece of news or share some idle musings below.

 I visited the Winchester Mystery House in San Jose, California yesterday – a house with many rooms and many stories.
 The site is packaged with more than a whiff of the Hollywood haunted house spin.
 The house designed by spirits.
 The labyrinth built to confuse evil spirits with doors and staircases to nowhere, winding staircases and secret passages.
 The house of paranormal phenomena, where you may still feel the presence of Sarah Winchester and those spirits she thought never far behind.
 And a house where all the explanations given inevitably end in ellipses “we’ll leave you to make your own mind up folks…”